-‘The Young And The Restless’ Spoilers: Victoria Goes Full Victor On Tessa!
+‘The Young And The Restless’ Spoilers: Victoria Goes Full Victor On Tessa

 Stunning new The Young and the Restless spoilers show that Victoria takes things into her own hands and confronts Tessa over her recording of the Fab Four transporting J.T.’s body.

 Without the approval of Nikki (Melody Thomas Scott), Sharon (Sharon Case), and Phyllis (Gina Tognoni), according to Soap Opera Digest, Victoria (Amelia Heinle) decides to confront Tessa (Cait Fairbanks) on her own.
-Sure, Mariah (Camryn Grimes) agreed to make up with Tessa and move back in with her to ensure that she doesn’t have anything else to implicate the women, according to Inquisitr‘s Y&R recap, but Victoria doesn’t seem to trust that Mariah can do the job.
+Sure, Mariah (Camryn Grimes) agreed to make up with Tessa and move back in with her to ensure that she doesn’t have anything else to implicate the women, according to the Inquisitr‘s Y&R recap, but Victoria doesn’t seem to trust that Mariah can do the job.

 According to Heinle, “Victoria feels she has to take the lead and be proactive because she has seen her mom stressing out and the women keep butting heads on what they should do.
 There are too many cooks in the kitchen, and Victoria makes this executive decision on her own.
 Things are getting too far out of hand, and Victoria feels that this is ultimately left up to her.
 She needs to personally take care of this.”